MattWaller/ChromeDriverAutoUpdate/README.md

 Set up scheduler to run daily every hour slightly behind google update task machine.

+Built in Driver which can be called by relative path of directory by calling:

+from ChromeDriverAutoUpdate.Driver import driver

 Must have a current version of chromedriver in order to set script up.

 REQUIRED LIBRARIES: or Pip install from requirements.txt --> pip install -r requirements.txt